TheDorkKnightRises/Notes-App/README.md

 ## Features
 - Write notes having a title, subtitle and some content
-- Share note
+- Share notes
-- Create a notification from note
+- Create notifications from notes
 - Archive notes
 - Backup notes to Google Drive
+- Homescreen widget
+- Notification shortcut for creating new note
 - App Shortcuts (on Android 7.1+)
-- Optional Light Theme
+- Optional light theme

 ## Instructions for building
 This app uses the Google Drive API to backup and restore databases.
 The Drive API requires you to authorize your app with OAuth 2.0